jokkebk/fileson/README.md

 ## Duplicate detection

-Once you have a fileson database ready, you can do fun things like see if you have any duplicates in your folder (cryptic string before duplicates identifies the checksum collision, whether it is based on size or sha1):
+Once you have a Fileson database ready, you can do fun things like see if you have any duplicates in your folder (cryptic string before duplicates identifies the checksum collision, whether it is based on size or sha1):